Fasteroid/desmos-unlimited/README.md

 1. Set up a folder for and enable chrome overrides.
 2. Download this repo.
-3. Stick the folder `www.desmos.com` in your overrides folder
+3. Stick `www.desmos.com` in your overrides folder
 4. Ur done lol have fun